algosup/2023-2024-project-4-sportshield-team-3/Docs/Specifications/Technical-Specifications.md

 >Dependencies:

-This file may depend on the underlying library or driver provided by the microcontroller platform for controlling audio output peripherals.
+This file may depend on the `OneWire V2.3.7` library provided by the microcontroller platform for controlling audio output peripherals.
 It may interact with other system components such as the main control logic, sensors, user interface elements, or communication modules to synchronize sound events with system operation.

 >Usage: